 One of the most important decisions during your trip planning is to decide where to stay.
 You want to pick a place that’s convenient but affordable.
 You need accommodation that’s safe and comfortable.
 Is renting an Airbnb apartment a better and cheaper than booking a hotel?
-Before you book an Airbnb Washington, DC, here are a few important questions to consider.
+Before you book an Airbnb in Washington, DC, here are a few important questions to consider.

 This page includes affiliate links.
 Please read the Trip Hacks DC disclosure for more information.

 Almost all hotels in Washington, DC can comfortably accommodate four people, but few have rooms for larger groups.
 For larger families this creates a dilemma: booking two hotel rooms doubles the cost of accommodation.
 This is where Airbnb shines.
 You can rent a larger apartment or even an entire house that can comfortably fit larger groups.